Chocolate chip and peanut butter cookies. Soft and gooey on the inside, slightly crisp on the outside. Absolutely delicious!

 Cookies are relatively simple to make, however there are a couple of key choices to make upfront:

-- The first is what to put in them.
-Being my first cookie recipe I settled quickly on the traditional choice of chocolate chips.
+The first is what to put in them.
+For this recipe I settled quickly on the traditional choice of chocolate chips.
 This felt a little boring though, so I also decided to add in peanut butter, guaranteeing a gooey texture, whilst still complimenting the chocolate.

 You can alter the thickness of the cookie by simply making some tweaks to the cookie recipe.
 There are many ways to do this, highlighted below are three of the main ones: